Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Introduction

-{ } The aim of this work is to two-fold.
-First we show that by a simple relaxing of the geometric assumptions in the double porosity model, namely the connectedness of the matrix or `stiff' phase, leads to two-scale homogenised models that contain a new feature: the effective wave speed depending on the quasi-momenta in a highly discontinuous fashion, i.e. the non-standard constitutive equations for such high-contrast media exhibit spatial dispersion.
-The addition of this feature, on top of the temporal non-locality demonstrated by Zhikov, and the spatial non-locality demonstrated by Smyshlyaev, is due to the additional asymptotic presence of quasi-periodic waves on the microscale.
-The second aim of this work is to appropriately develop the two-scale frame-work, laid out in \cite{IVKVPS}, for the study of quasi-periodic micro-oscillations in a generalised class of high-contrast problems.
-This framework will be used here to perform a spectral analysis of novel high-contrast models and additionally explain why such micro-oscillations were not present in the numerous previous works on high-contrast spectral and dynamic problems.
+{ } In this work we appropriately develop homogenisation theory to study quasi-periodic micro-oscillations.
+This is achieved by extending the two-scale convergence framework to admit such oscillations.
+We explain the (lack of the) role these micro-oscillations in the numerous previous works on high-contrast problems.
+Then, we apply this theory in the spectral analysis of a novel class of high-contrast media.
+In particular, we shall show that by relaxing the geometric assumptions in the double-porosity model leads to multi-scale homogenised models that contain a new feature: the effective wave speed depends on the quasi-momenta in a highly discontinuous fashion.
+Specifically, the non-standard constitutive equations for such high-contrast media exhibit spatial dispersion.
+The presence of this novel feature is related to the contribution of the quasi-periodic waves on the microscale.